redis/redis-io/views/documentation.md

 ---

 * Redis is released under the three clause BSD license.
 You can find [additional information in our license page](/topics/license).
-* The Redis trademark and logos are owned by Salvatore Sanfilippo, please read the [Redis trademark guidelines](/topics/trademark) for our policy about the use of the Redis trademarks and logo.
+* The Redis trademark and logos are owned by Redis Labs Ltd, please read the [Redis trademark guidelines](/topics/trademark) for our policy about the use of the Redis trademarks and logo.